-Babesia duncani emerges in Eastern U.S. and poses treatment challenges
+Babesia duncani emerges in Eastern U.S. and may go undetected

 The tick-borne illness Babesia duncani (B. duncani) was initially identified in the western regions of the United States.
 The disease has always been presumed to be confined to the West Coast, while its counterpart – Babesia microti (B. microti) has been well established on the East Coast.